rcvaram/geoplus/README.md

 The WebSocket server will be accessible at http://localhost:8080/ws.

 3. **Run the Frontend:**

 - Open index.html in a web browser.
 - Enter your ID and the ID of the person you want to track.
 - Enjoy real-time location updates on the map!

 ### Components

-#### Backend Code
+#### Backend

-##### WebSocket Configuration
+##### WebSocketConfiguration

 Configures Spring WebSocket, specifying message prefixes and STOMP endpoints for WebSocket communication.

-##### Location Controller
+##### LocationController

 Handles WebSocket messages related to location updates.
 Receives location data, logs it, and broadcasts it to the intended recipient.

-##### Location Entity
+##### LocationEntity

 A Java class representing the structure of a location, including sender, recipient, latitude, and longitude.

-#### Frontend Code
+#### Frontend

 ##### HTML

 Defines the structure of the application, includes references to external libraries (Leaflet, SockJS, Stomp).

 ##### JavaScript

 Manages WebSocket connections, initializes the map, handles real-time location updates, and sends the user's current location periodically.

 ##### CSS

 Applies styles to HTML elements, ensuring a visually appealing and responsive user interface.